Renegade-Master/zomboid-dedicated-server/README.md

 ### Directories

-Two directories are required to be present on the host:
+Two Volumes are required to be present on the host:

 | Name               | Directory                | Description                                          |
 |--------------------|--------------------------|------------------------------------------------------|